 1936 – 1993

-The company’s symbol of its U.S. national identity – a female silhouette carrying a torch high above her head – gained completeness and volume during this period.
+The company’s symbol of its U.S. national identity, a female silhouette carrying a torch high above her head, gained completeness and volume during this period.
 By appearing in the flickering light in the background, which supposedly created the torch, it provided visual memorability and a better brand mark than all past versions.
 This female figure also had its prototype, actress Evelyn Venable.
 It underwent several modifications in the following years while maintaining its overall focus.

 1938 – 1945

 The female silhouette with the torch was already made full-length and enclosed in a circle, which, in turn, was the inside of an even larger circle.
 In the free field between them, the first word of the company name was typed in black capital letters in an arc at the top.
 At the bottom was the second word.
-The size and typeface type was chosen to be the same.
+The size and typeface were chosen to be the same.

 1945 – 1964